Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 Did Lyn Barron appear in Playboy?

-The interesting thing about Lyn Barron is not the two films she made in 1980 and 1981.
-Plenty of actresses made two films in the Australian New Wave period and then moved on.
-What is genuinely unusual is the completeness and durability of the life she built outside the spotlight.
-She married one of the most photographed men of the early 1980s.
-She had two children.
-She maintained her marriage for 22 years through all the pressures that come with being connected to someone in the entertainment industry.
-She divorced in 2007 without turning it into a media event.
-And she has remained private ever since.
+Lyn Barron married one of the most photographed men of the early 1980s, had two children, maintained her marriage for 22 years through the pressures of living alongside someone in the entertainment industry, divorced in 2007 without making it a media event, and has remained genuinely private ever since.